Data and Code Sharing

 Results

-We show that it is possible to build a patient specific automated sleep staging classifier using power in band features extracted from one HPC iEEG sensing channel.
-The patient specific classifiers performed well under all thalamic DBS frequencies with an average F1-score 0.894, and provided viable classification into awake and major sleep categories, rapid eye movement (REM) and non-REM.
-We retrospectively analyzed classification performance with gold-standard PSG annotations, and then prospectively deployed the classifier on chronic continuous iEEG data spanning multiple months to characterize sleep patterns in ambulatory patients living in their home environment.
+We show that it is possible to build a patient-specific automated sleep staging classifier using power in band features extracted from one HPC iEEG sensing channel.
+The patient-specific classifiers performed well under all thalamic DBS frequencies with an average F1-score of 0.894, and provided viable classification into awake and major sleep categories, rapid eye movement (REM) and non-REM.
+We retrospectively analyzed classification performance with gold-standard PSG annotations, and then prospectively deployed the classifier on chronic continuous iEEG data spanning multiple months to characterize sleep patterns in ambulatory patients living in their home environments.

 Significance